-We believe that the important learning experiences that a school provides happen in and outside of the classroom, and our vibrant and varied student activities and extra-curricular programs are vital in allowing us to achieve our goals of educating the mind, body and spirit of our students.
+We believe that the important learning experiences that a school provides happen in and outside of the classroom, and our vibrant and varied student activities and co-curricular programs are vital in allowing us to achieve our goals of educating the mind, body and spirit of our students.

 Providing leadership opportunities to all students is a vital part of the Senior Years.
 All Senior students are encouraged to develop their own leadership potential through our Leadership Program that asks students to: